The Sigma Program

 Here are the current members of the Sigma committee, along with their Discord usernames and Twitter accounts where available.

-There are two main issues with having the DAO administer the creation of new indices against the core controller:
+There are two main 'concerns' when having the DAO administer the creation or adjustment of indices against the core controller:

 If the proposing party wishes to utilize something other than the square-root FDV methodology, the Sigma committee can get around the above on their behalf by deploying a new scoring contract (if it does not exist already) and creating the new index pool against the Sigma controller.

-As the Sigma controller is owned by the committee multisig rather than the Indexed Governor Alpha, these 'Sigma pools' can be created and have their token lists adjusted in their infancy without the minimum token or timelock requirement associated with core pools, subject to a 3/5 majority vote.
+As the Sigma controller is owned by the committee multisig rather than the Indexed Governor Alpha, these 'Sigma pools' can be created and have their token lists adjusted without the minimum token or timelock requirement associated with core pools, subject to a 3/5 vote.

-The Sigma committee will look over the proposal and provide their feedback.
+- The Sigma committee - and wider DAO - will look over the proposal and provide their feedback.

 If everything looks good, the committee will deploy the pool for you.
 If you've requested a novel weighting strategy, this will require some development and testing time from those who are capable of doing so.